 Each cannabis variety has its own profile of terpenes that give the flower its flavor and aroma.
 These terpenes distinguish between different varieties.
 For example, cheesy, diesel, floral, herbal, earthy, woodsy, funky, or skunky aromas and flavors all stem from the terpenes native to that plant.
 The entourage effect, discussed by Raphael Mechoulam, and then popularized through Ethan Russo’s well-known and cited paper entitled “Taming THC: Potential Cannabis Synergy and Phytocannabinoid-Terpenoid Entourage Effects”, refers to the fact that the cannabinoids have been shown to work better when other phytomolecules from cannabis are present.
 Because of this, the involvement of the terpene in the medical properties of cannabis cannot be understated.

 These are some of the most prominent terpenes in cannabis.

 Primary Terpenes Found in Cannabis

 The concentration of the monoterpene myrcene in a cannabis plant or product could provide insight on whether that product will have a sedative effect.
-Myrcene is also present in many common plants including hops and mangos.
-It emits a fruity, clove-like aroma.
+That said, higher concentrations of myrcene have been shown to cause anxiety in mice.

 Most commonly used in perfumes, Ocimene helps the plant build defenses and works as an antifungal.
 There are three forms of Ocimenes: α-Ocimene, cis-β-Ocimene, and trans-β-ocimene.
 The aroma of Ocimene is herbaceous and sweet.